rossrobino/domco/apps/docs/src/server/content/deploy.md

 npm i -D @domcojs/deno
 ```

 The [Deno](https://deno.com) adapter outputs your application to run on [Deno Deploy](https://deno.com/deploy).
-You do not have to use Deno to build your function to use this adapter.
+You do not have to use Deno for development to use this adapter.

-- Function runs on Deno.
+- Runs on Deno.
 - Static files are served with [`@std/http/file-server`](https://jsr.io/@std/http).

 <img loading="lazy" src="/_vercel/image?url=/images/deno/build-settings.png&w=1280&q=100" alt='A screenshot of the Deno Deploy Project Configuration UI.
 Set the Framework Preset field to "None", set the build command to "deno run -A npm:vite build", and the entry point to "dist/server/main.js".' />